Kotlin/anko/README.md

 ### Supporting existing code

 You don't have to rewrite all your UI with Koan.
-Moreover, you can keep your old classes written in Java.
+You can keep your old classes written in Java.
-Moreover, if you want to write a Kotlin activity class and inflate a layout from XML, you still can use View properties, which would make your life better:
+Moreover, if you still want (or have) to write a Kotlin activity class and inflate an XML layout for some reason, you can use View properties, which would make your life better:

 ```kotlin
 //Same as findViewById(), simpler to use